Welcome to Tulum!

 Need more reasons to visit?
 Check out, 7 Reasons to Visit Tulum from our Millennial Travel Blog.

-Duration: 5 days/4 nights
+Duration: 5 days, 4 nights

-Start: Cancun International Airport (CUN)
+Start: Cancun International Airport (CUN) -- Cancun, Mexico

-Finish: Cancun International Airport (CUN)
+Finish: Cancun International Airport (CUN) -- Cancun, Mexico

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions

-Attendees are responsible for own airfare
+Travelers are responsible for international airfare to and from Mexico

 -Age requirement: 21+